stefanholek/rl/README.txt

 ============

-On Linux, install libreadline5-dev (or equivalent) before attempting to build completion.
+On Linux, install libreadline5-dev (or equivalent) before attempting to build rl.
 On Mac OS X, you need a Python built with MacPorts or Fink, as the system Python is linked to the BSD editline library and not GNU readline.

 Then type::

-    /path/to/easy_install completion
+    /path/to/easy_install rl

 and watch the console.
 When it reads::

-    Finished processing dependencies for completion==1.0a1
+    Finished processing dependencies for rl==1.0a1

-you are done and completion is ready to use.
+you are done and rl is ready to use.